gaintap/gaintap.github.io/_redesign_guide/2020-07-29-launching-your-new-website.md

 ---
-title: Launching Your New Website
+title: 'Part 8: Launching Your New Website'
 date: 2020-07-29
 description: A post
 featured_image: